There are many reasons to test your business name, but this might be the most compelling: names can influence destiny.

 Just like there are exceptions to the pronunciation rule, there are good and bad misspelled company names, too.
 Google is a misspelling of the word googol, which is the number ten to the one-hundredth power, a reference to the many search results that Google delivers.
 Lyft is a misspelling of lift, as in “catching a lift.”
 But other misspellings can seem accidental or just be offputting.
 One brand that always bothers me is “Unstopables,” a line of laundry detergent made by Downy.
 The word unstoppable has two Ps, but Downy only uses one.
 Was it a mistake?
 Probably not, but I hate it anyway!

 Below is an example of why you should always test intentionally misspelled names.
 Here, both names contain misspellings, but the first came across as a clever play on words, while the second seemed to cheapen the brand in the eyes of those polled:

 So, if your name idea is potentially difficult to pronounce or includes a misspelling, always, ALWAYS be sure to test it.
 It may work in your favor, or it may work against you, but you’ll want to know.
 Test company names before you launch.

-4. Once you’ve decided on a business name, test an accompanying tagline
+4. Once you’ve tested a business name, test an accompanying tagline

 As mentioned in Tip #1, you should only test one thing at a time.
 But once you’ve settled on a name (or at least narrowed it down to a few finalists), it makes sense to run additional tests in order to see if your company’s tagline flows alongside it.